EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 # Security Considerations {#security}

 ## Security Properties
 EDHOC inherits its security properties from the theoretical SIGMA-I protocol {{SIGMA}}.
 Using the terminology from {{SIGMA}}, EDHOC provides perfect forward secrecy, mutual authentication with aliveness, consistency, peer awareness, and identity protection.
-As described in {{SIGMA}}, peer awareness is provided to Party V, but not to Party U. EDHOC also inherits Key Compromise Impersonation (KCI) resistance from SIGMA-I.
+As described in {{SIGMA}}, peer awareness is provided to the Responder, but not to the Initiator.
+EDHOC also inherits Key Compromise Impersonation (KCI) resistance from SIGMA-I.

-EDHOC with asymmetric authentication (signature, static DH) offers identity protection of Party U against active attacks and identity protection of Party V against passive attacks.
+EDHOC with asymmetric authentication (signature, static DH) offers identity protection of the Initiator against active attacks and identity protection of the Responder against passive attacks.
 The roles should be assigned to protect the most sensitive identity, typically that which is not possible to infer from routing information in the lower layers.
 EDHOC with symmetric authentication does not offer protection of the PSK identifier ID_PSK.
 Protection of PSK identifiers are posible but requires a four message protocol to achieve mutual authentication.

 Compared to {{SIGMA}}, EDHOC adds an explicit method type and expands the message authentication coverage to additional elements such as algorithms, auxiliary data, and previous messages.
 This protects against an attacker replaying messages or injecting messages from another session.

 EDHOC also adds negotiation of connection identifiers and downgrade protected negotiation of cryptographic parameters, i.e. an attacker cannot affect the negotiated parameters.
-A single session of EDHOC does not include negotiation of cipher suites, but it enables Party V to verify that the selected cipher suite is the most preferred cipher suite by U which is supported by both U and V.
+A single session of EDHOC does not include negotiation of cipher suites, but it enables the Responder to verify that the selected cipher suite is the most preferred cipher suite by the Initiator which is supported by both the Initiator and the Responder.

 As required by {{RFC7258}}, IETF protocols need to mitigate pervasive monitoring when possible.
 One way to mitigate pervasive monitoring is to use a key exchange that provides perfect forward secrecy.
 EDHOC therefore only supports methods with perfect forward secrecy.
 To limit the effect of breaches, it is important to limit the use of symmetrical group keys for bootstrapping.
 EDHOC therefore strives to make the additional cost of using raw public keys and self-signed certificates as small as possible.
 Raw public keys and self-signed certificates are not a replacement for a public key infrastructure, but SHOULD be used instead of symmetrical group keys for bootstrapping.

 Compromise of the long-term keys (PSK or private authentication keys) does not compromise the security of completed EDHOC exchanges.
 Compromising the private authentication keys of one party lets an active attacker impersonate that compromised party in EDHOC exchanges with other parties, but does not let the attacker impersonate other parties in EDHOC exchanges with the compromised party.
-Compromising the PSK lets an active attacker impersonate Party U in EDHOC exchanges with Party V and impersonate Party V in EDHOC exchanges with Party U. Compromise of the long-term keys does not enable a passive attacker to compromise future session keys.
+Compromising the PSK lets an active attacker impersonate the Initiator in EDHOC exchanges with the Responder and impersonate the Responder in EDHOC exchanges with the Initiator.
+Compromise of the long-term keys does not enable a passive attacker to compromise future session keys.
 Compromise of the HDKF input parameters (ECDH shared secret and/or PSK) leads to compromise of all session keys derived from that compromised shared secret.
 Compromise of one session key does not compromise other session keys.

 ## Cryptographic Considerations
 The security of the SIGMA protocol requires the MAC to be bound to the identity of the signer.
 Hence the message authenticating functionality of the authenticated encryption in EDHOC is critical: authenticated encryption MUST NOT be replaced by plain encryption only, even if authentication is provided at another level or through a different mechanism.
 EDHOC implements SIGMA-I using the same Sign-then-MAC approach as TLS 1.3.